What should you put in a newsletter?

 6. Interviews with an expertNewsletter idea number 6: Interview an expert and share the interview with subscribers.
 Tweet this!

-Expert interviews are great pieces of content.
+Expert interviews are great pieces of content marketing.
 Especially if you have a “household name” expert (or at least someone well known to your subscribers), share an interview in an email!

 7. Ask me anythingNewsletter idea number 7: Ask me anything!
 Ask for questions, then send the answers as a newsletter.
 Tweet this!